dirtsimple/php-server/README.md

 #### PHP Front Controllers and `PATH_INFO`

 Many PHP frameworks use a central entry point like `index.php` to process all dynamic paths in the application.
-If your app is like this, you can set `PHP_CONTROLLER` to `true` to get a default front controller of `/index.php?$args` -- a value that works for correctly a wide variety of PHP applications and frameworks.
+If your app is like this, you can set `PHP_CONTROLLER` to `true` to get a default front controller of `/index.php$is_args$args` -- a value that works for correctly a wide variety of PHP applications and frameworks.
 If your front controller isn't `index.php` or needs different parameters, you can specify the exact URI to be used instead of `true`.
-(If the document root isn't the root of your code, you need to set `PUBLIC_DIR` as well.
+(If the document root isn't the root of your code, you need to set `PUBLIC_DIR` as well.)

 For example, if you are deploying a Laravel application, you need to set `PUBLIC_DIR` to `public`, and `PHP_CONTROLLER` to `true`.
 Then, any URLs that don't resolve to static files in `public` will be routed through `/index.php` instead of producing nginx 404 errors.